Tavinsowell/kanban-board/README.md

 ### Usage
-there is three test login that you can use for testing the app they are:
+there is three test logins that you can use for testing the app they are:

 - username: 'JollyGuru', password: 'password'
 - username: 'SunnyScribe', password: 'password'